escaparrac/IRL-relay-SRT-RTMP/README.md

 For the SRT server to work with Belabox, we will need to create a SRTLA relay.
 This will use the current SRT server and open up a port for the Belabox to connect to.

 We are going to download the SRTLA relay server from Marlow925's repo and open some ports for it to work.
 In this guide we used the port 8383.
+Remember to change the 0.0.0.0 IP to your local IP address.

 ```
 cd ~